VACUMM/sonat/README.rst

 .. image:: https://travis-ci.org/VACUMM/sonat.svg?branch=master
     :target: https://travis-ci.org/VACUMM/sonat

-SONAT is intended to help designing a multivariate, multiplatform ocean observation networks using ocean model ensembles, and the Array Modes (ArM) method.
+SONAT is intended to help designing multivariate, multiplatform ocean observation networks using ocean model ensembles and the Array Modes (ArM) method.

 It takes the form of a python platform that